Roundtable on proposed reform to UK data protection legislation

 - Output from the Roundtable

-The output from this event will be a memo to Julia Lopez, the DCMS, Minister which will be drafted by host firm lawyers and provide to the DCMS and the ICO a record of the participants’ policy recommendations.
+The output from this event will be a memo to the DCMS Minister, which will be drafted by host firm lawyers and provide to the DCMS and the ICO a record of the participants’ policy recommendations.
 This paper will not attribute comments to individuals nor their organisations but provide their sector if relevant to the context.
 This memo to the DCMS Minister will also be sent to all the participants so they know that their substantive views have been recorded and submitted to the DCMS.